Skip to main content

 Thank you for your answer.

-Do you think the government is doing enough to support the recovery of these boats from coast to coast?
+Do you think the government is in fact doing enough to support the effort of recovering these boats from coast to coast in Canada?

 [English]